EmergentSoftware/SQL-Server-Development-Assessment/README.md

 Heaps have performance issues like table scans, forward fetches.

 # Data Type Conventions

 Poor data type choices can have significant impact on a database design and performance.
 A best practice is to right size the data type by understanding of the data.

+## Using of Deprecated Data Type
+**Check Id:** [NONE YET]

+- Use of deprecated data types such as TEXT/NTEXT
+- There is no good reason to use TEXT or NTEXT.
+They were a flawed attempt at BLOB storage and are there only for backward compatibility.
+Likewise, the WRITETEXT, UPDATETEXT and READTEXT statements are also deprecated.
+All this complexity has been replaced by the VARCHAR(MAX) and NVARCHAR(MAX) data types, which work with all of SQL Server’s string functions.

+## Email Address Column
+**Check Id:** [NONE YET]

+An email address column should be set to NVARCHAR(254) to leave 2 characters for <> if needed.

+## URL Column
+**Check Id:** [NONE YET]

+A URL column should be set to NVARCHAR(2083).

+## Overuse of (N)VARCHAR(MAX)
+**Check Id:** [NONE YET]

+You might be overusing (N)VARCHAR(MAX) on your table.

+(N)VARCHAR(MAX) columns can be included in an index but not as a key.
+Queries will not be able to perform an index seek on this column.

+(N)VARCHAR(MAX) should only every be used if the size of the field is known to be over [8K for VARCHAR | 4K for NVARCHAR]

+Since SQL Server 2016 if the size of the cell is < 8K characters for VARCHAR(MAX) it will be treated as Row data.
+If > 8K it will be treated as a Large Object (LOB) for storage purposes.

+## Boolean Column Not Using BIT
+**Check Id:** [NONE YET]

+Use the ```BIT``` data type for boolean columns.
+These columns will have names like IsSpecialSaleFlag.

+## Using FLOAT or REAL
+**Check Id:** [NONE YET]

+The FLOAT (8 byte) and REAL (4 byte) data types are suitable only for specialist scientific use since they are approximate types with an enormous range (-1.79E+308 to -2.23E-308, 0 and 2.23E-308 to 1.79E+308, in the case of FLOAT).
+Any other use needs to be regarded as suspect, and a FLOAT or REAL used as a key or found in an index needs to be investigated.
+The DECIMAL type is an exact data type and has an impressive range from -10^38+1 through 10^38-1.
+Although it requires more storage than the FLOAT or REAL types, it is generally a better choice.

+## Using SQL_VARIANT
+**Check Id:** [NONE YET]

+The SQL_VARIANT type is not your typical data type.
+It stores values from a number of different data types and is used internally by SQL Server.
+It is hard to imagine a valid use in a relational database.
+It cannot be returned to an application via ODBC except as binary data, and it isn’t supported in Microsoft Azure SQL Database.

 ## Using User-Defined Data Type
 **Check Id:** 10